ThomasMeier/piton/README.md

 #### Production environment

-When you create an uberjar and deploy, you will need to run the piton core class with arguments for password and username and database address.
+When you create an uberjar and deploy, you will need to run the piton.live class with arguments for password and username and database address.

     $ java -cp your-standalone.jar piton.live $dburl $dbuser $dbpass [migrate|seed|rollback]